Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 ### Types of computational data:
 - Numeric: It refers to all the dta represented with numbers.
-- Logic:
+- Logic: It means all the data described as much as possible
-- String and characters:
+- String and characters: It is used to
 - Arrangements:

 ### Representation of computational data: